Viscophoretic particle transport

 \subsection{Excluding interfering transport effects}

-The main result of the present work is the direct observation of viscophoresis as a new transport effect.
-Therefore, it is necessary to carefully control or eliminate any other transport mechanism which could provide an alternative explanation for this observed transport.
-The most obvious candidate for parasitic transport is \emph{flow}, i.e., net mass transport of the solvent that is exerting Stokes forces on analyte particles.
-We suppress and rule out residual flow in the observation channel in several ways:
+To validate our hypothesis that the measured drift velocity is due only to viscophoresis, a new transport phenomenon, we must control for all other possible mechanisms of transport.
+Electrokinetic effects are not present because there is no applied electric potential; electrostatics are suppressed by a constant concentration of background electrolyte 10\,mM NaOH); and particle-particle and particle-wall interactions are suppressed by surface modification (see Methods).
+The remaining likely source of such parasitic transport is advection in \emph{flow}, i.e., net mass transport of the solvent exerting Stokes forces on the particles under observation.
+We can eliminate parasitic transport as a possible mechanism for three reasons:

-(1) Applied inflow rates are set equal to the inverse of the viscosity ratios to minimize the generation of a pressure difference between inlet channels.
-In the microfluidic design, the inlet channels have a wide cross section while the observation channel is very shallow---leading of a ratio of the respective hydraulic resistances \cite{Bruus2011} of approximately 1:10.000.000.
-Consequently, even a large parasitic difference in inlet flow rates of 10\% will lead to a residual flow velocity of at most 30\,nm/s in the observation channel, which is negligible compared to particle diffusion at the timescale of image acquisition ($> 3\,\mu$m in 10 ms) as well as compared to observed drift velocities.
+(1) The applied inflow rates are set equal to the inverse of the viscosity ratios to suppress the generation of a pressure difference between inlet channels.
+In our microfluidic design \citep{Khandan2024b}, the observation channels are very shallow compared to the wide cross-section of the inlet channels, leading to a ratio of the respective hydraulic resistances \citep{Bruus2011} of approximately $1:10^6$.
+Consequently, even a large parasitic difference in inlet flow rates of 10\% will lead to a maximum residual flow velocity of 300\,nm\,s$^{-1}$ in the observation channel, which is negligible compared to the the observed drift velocities and the timescale of particle diffusion and image acquisition ($>$ 3\,$\mu$m in 10\,ms).

-(2) In a new microfluidic design, we use a \emph{bypass} channel with a large cross section positioned directly downstream of the observation channel (see Fig.~\ref{fig:concept}a,b).
-Any residual pressure difference between both ends of the observation channel is released via this bypass.
-Observation of a meniscus of side-by-side flow of high-glycerol and no-glycerol solvent in this bypass (data not shown) is further evidence of a negligible pressure difference between and negligible cross flow between both inlet channel.
+(2) We use a bypass channel with a large cross-section positioned directly downstream of the observation channel (see \cref{fig:concept}a,b), which eliminates any residual pressure difference between both ends of the observation channel\citep{Khandan2024b}.
+The direct observation of side-by-side flow of inlet streams in this bypass confirms that pressure difference and cross-flow between the inlet channels is negligible.

-(3) Pressure-driven flow would lead to a parabolic profile of Hagen-Poiseuille flow in the channel \cite{Bruus2011}.
-However, the mapped particle velocity (see Fig.~\ref{fig:results}c) shows a constant profile in $y$-direction of the cross section in agreement with visco-/diffusiophoretic transport as further proof that flow is absent in the observation channel.
+(3) Pressure-driven flow would lead to a parabolic profile of Hagen-Poiseuille flow in the channel \citep{Bruus2011}; however, the mapped particle velocity (see \cref{fig:results}c) shows a constant profile in $y$-direction of the cross section in agreement with the visco-/diffusiophoretic transport phenomena described above, confirming the absence of pressure-driven flow.